Books about AFCU & our Churches

-Several books have been written about the history of these churches.
+Several books have been written about the history of our churches.

 The books shown below describe a portion of the history of the churches supported by the AFCU are currently available.
 If you would like information on how to obtain a copy, please email the AFCU Development Office.